sain0136/myrotary-projects/README.md

 ## Project Overview

 This project was commissioned by Rotary District 7040 to streamline and digitize their Rotary grant application, pledge tracking, and reporting processes.
-The development of this application started in January 2022, during my final semesters as a student at Algonquin College computer programmer diploma.
-The application is currently in Version 1.0.0, with plans for continuous improvement and scalability to support future districts.
+The development of this application began in January 2022, during my final semesters as a student in the Computer Programmer Diploma program at Algonquin College.
+The application is currently at Version 1.0.0, with plans for continuous improvement and scalability to support additional districts in the future.

 ## Features